 Welcome to the eG Forums, a service of the eGullet Society for Culinary Arts & Letters.
 The Society is a 501(c)3 not-for-profit organization dedicated to the advancement of the culinary arts.
 These advertising-free forums are provided free of charge through donations from Society members.
 Anyone may read the forums, but to post you must create an account.

-Ingredients (for 4 people)
+Ingredients (for 12 muffins)

 200g of flour

-2 teaspoons of caster sugar
+10 tablespoons of caster sugar